 Aquarius is located in a region of the sky sometimes called the Sea.
 This part of the sky looks dark and deep, but of course there are stars here, as there are everywhere on the heavenly globe.
 The stars in this part of the sky tend to be faint.
-In western sky lore, the early stargazers associated the star patterns here with water in a celestial Sea.
-It’s here we find Cetus the Whale, Pisces the Fish, Eridanus the River and Piscis Austrinus the Southern Fish.
+In western sky lore, early stargazers associated the star patterns here with water in a celestial sea.
+It’s here we find Cetus the Whale, Pisces the Fish, Eridanus the River, and Piscis Austrinus the Southern Fish.

-The Water Jar in Aquarius.
-If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – marked in pink on our chart, just to the left of the star Sadal Melik.
+If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius — just to the left of the star Sadal Melik.
 This little pattern, shown within the orange dashed oval in the star map, is called the Water Jar in Aquarius.
-Some 30 faint stars, visible in very dark skies, make a zigzag stream of stars, flowing down toward the star Fomalhaut.
+Imagine a cascade of faint stars as water, visible in very dark skies, making a zigzag stream of stars, flowing down toward the star Fomalhaut.